elioye27/Clicky-Game-React.js/README.md

 ### Summary

-In this assignment, I created a created a memory game with React.
+In this assignment, I created a memory game with React.
 The objective is for a user to click on a different card each time to earn points.
 If the same card is clicked twice, the user loses the game.

 ### Technologies Used